Bozeman Irrigators: History

 Minor league baseball returned to Bozeman during the 1909 season.
 On July 10, 1909, the Boise Irrigators of the Class D level Inter-Mountain League moved to Bozeman to finish the 1909 season.
 Boise had compiled a 13–38 record when the franchise moved to Bozeman on July 10.
 Bozeman hosted their first home game on July 15, 1909.
 On July 25, 1909, the Inter-Mountain League disbanded during the season.
-The Boise/Bozeman team ended the season with a record of 16–41, placing 4th in the four–team Inter-Mountain League, finishing 22.0 games behind the 1st place Helena Senators.
+The Boise/Bozeman team ended the season with a record of 16–41, placing fourth in the four–team Inter-Mountain League, finishing 22.0 games behind the first place Helena Senators.
 The team was managed by Con Strouthers and Joe Marshall.

 Bozeman, Montana has not hosted another minor league team.

 The ballpark

 The name of the Bozeman minor league ballpark(s) is not directly referenced.
-The Gallatin County Fairgrounds were in use in the era, constructed in 1903.
+The Gallatin County Fairgrounds were in use in the era, first constructed in 1903.
 Still in use today, the fairgrounds host amateur baseball at Heros Park.